-...is the instigator behind KARATEbyJesse.com, director of a reportedly amazing YouTube channel, best-selling author of a book entitled 'The Karate Code' (filled to the brim with some of the most experienced Karate masters in the universe), designer of hilarious Karate t-shirts and just a generally bewilderingly handsome ninja renegade Karate NerdTM who loves carrot cake.
+...is the instigator behind KARATEbyJesse.com, director of a reportedly amazing YouTube channel, best-selling author of several books (incl.
+"The Karate Code' and more), designer of hilarious Karate t-shirts and just a generally bewilderingly handsome ninja renegade Karate NerdTM who loves carrot cake.
 Oh, and yesterday he deadlifted 410+ pounds.
 Booya!